-Research and decades of experience have shown that a bone conduction implant might help you hear better.
-This may help you:2-4
+Research and decades of experience have shown that a bone conduction implant may help you hear better, which could help you:1-5

-Enjoy improved sound quality (compared to hearing aids) by bypassing the damaged part of the ear to reduce the amount of amplification needed to hear better.4
+Enjoy improved sound quality (compared to hearing aids) by bypassing the damaged part of the ear to reduce the amount of amplification needed to hear better3.

-Enjoy improved speech recognition (compared to hearing aids).4
+Enjoy improved speech recognition (compared to hearing aids)3.

 Try out the Cochlear™ Baha® System

-If you've been told a bone conduction implant is a treatment option for your hearing loss, you can try the Baha system before deciding whether to get an implant.
+If you've been told a bone conduction implant is a treatment option for your hearing loss, you may be able try the Baha system before deciding whether to get an implant.